The Institution d’Avignon is expected to run in 2021 either in person and/or remotely. A final decision will be made on

 - March 1: deadline to submit application.

 - March 15: acceptance letters mailed and scholarships awarded.

 - April 1: deadline to commit to participation.

-- Thursday, June 4 and Friday, June 5: students arrive individually in Avignon.
+- Thursday, June 3 and Friday, June 4: students arrive individually in Avignon and are greeted by program assistant.

-- Friday, July 17: last day of class.
-Farewell party/show at night.
+- Friday, July 16: last day of class.
+Farewell party/show that night.